-- Datasets, numeric data, and Geospatial data resources are purchased in response to patron requests and in consultation with the CSSSI Data Librarian and/or GIS Librarian.
+- Datasets, numeric data, and Geospatial data resources are purchased in response to patron requests and in consultation with the Data Librarian and GIS Librarian at CSSSI.
 Formats collected include CD-ROM, online databases, and datasets that can be housed on a local server.
 (See the Collection Development Statement for Science and Social Science Data.)

 Materials collected are primarily in English and Western European languages.
 Materials in other languages are acquired by area studies selectors in the Department of Area Studies and Humanities Research Support (DASHRS).

 Chronological and geographical focus